 Melanie graduated from the University of California, Riverside with a bachelor's in Biology.
 She has spent the last 5 years as a tutor, helping students of all grades with a focus on a variety of STEM courses.
 Melanie understands that STEM can be intimidating, but hopes that students can gain an appreciation and understanding for the field.
 In her free time, Melanie enjoys reading mystery and romance novels, running, and teaching her dog new tricks.
 "Education is the passport to the future, for tomorrow belongs to those who prepare for it today."

 Math Instructor, Science Instructor

-Giselle is an exemplary student, graduating on the Dean's List and Cum Laude from Cal Poly Pomona with a bachelor's in Animal Science.
+Giselle graduated on the Dean's List and Cum Laude from Cal Poly Pomona with a bachelor's in Animal Science.
 She hopes to use her education and skills to help students, mainly focusing on biology and chemistry.
 In addition to working as a tutor at Honor Academy, Giselle is a full-time veterinary technician.
 She is an animal-lover and has two dogs: Peanut Butter and Jelly.

 To Be Updated Algebra I and II, Calculus, Geometry, Middle School Math, Physics, Statistics